Human Preference Score v2: A Solid Benchmark for Evaluating Human Preferences of Text-to-Image Synthesis: Checklist

 \item If you are using existing assets (e.g., code, data, models) or curating/releasing new assets... \begin{enumerate} \item If your work uses existing assets, did you cite the creators? \answerYes{} \item Did you mention the license of the assets? \answerNA{} \item Did you include any new assets either in the supplemental material or as a URL? \answerYes{We will release our dataset and pre-train model.} \item Did you discuss whether and how consent was obtained from people whose data you're using/curating? \answerYes{Please see Sec.~\ref{sec:preference_annotation}.} \item Did you discuss whether the data you are using/curating contains personally identifiable information or offensive content? \answerNA{} \end{enumerate}

-\item If you used crowdsourcing or conducted research with human subjects... \begin{enumerate} \item Did you include the full text of instructions given to participants and screenshots, if applicable? \answerYes{We will show our instructions given to the workers in the supplemental material.} \item Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable? \answerNA{} \item Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation? \answerNA{} \end{enumerate}
+\item If you used crowdsourcing or conducted research with human subjects... \begin{enumerate} \item Did you include the full text of instructions given to participants and screenshots, if applicable? \answerYes{We will show our instructions given to the workers in the supplemental material.} \item Did you describe any potential participant risks, with links to Institutional Review Board (IRB) approvals, if applicable? \answerNA{} \item Did you include the estimated hourly wage paid to participants and the total amount spent on participant compensation? \answerYes{Yes, the hourly wage for the works is 20CNY/hour for annotators and 25CNY/hour for checkers.} \end{enumerate}

 \end{enumerate}